Indonesia

 Corporate - Other issues

-Last reviewed - 27 June 2024Business combinations and splits
+Last reviewed - 15 December 2025Business combinations and splits

-Transfers of assets in business mergers, consolidations, splits, or acquisition must generally be dealt with at market value.
+Generally, transfers of assets in business mergers, consolidations, acquisition, or business splits must be at market value.
 Gains resulting from this kind of restructuring are assessable, whilst losses are generally claimable as a deduction from income.
-However, a tax-neutral merger or consolidation, under which assets are transferred at book value, can be conducted but is subject to the approval of the DGT.
-To obtain this approval, the merger or consolidation plan in question must pass a business-purpose test.
-Tax-driven arrangements are prohibited, and tax losses from the combining companies may not be passed to the surviving company.
+However, a tax-neutral merger, consolidation, or acquisition under which assets are transferred at book value, can be conducted but is subject to the approval of the DGT.
+To obtain this approval, the merger, consolidation, or acquisition plan in question must pass a business-purpose test.
+Tax-driven arrangements are prohibited and therefore tax losses from the combining companies may not be passed to the surviving company.

 Subject to a similar, specific DGT approval, the same concession is also available for business splits.
 Registration for an initial public offering (IPO) or additional foreign capital injection may be required for these types of transactions.

-Indonesia has TIEAs with San Marino (pending the exchange of ratification documents), Bermuda, Guernsey, Isle of Man, Jersey, and Bahamas.
+Indonesia has TIEAs with San Marino (pending the exchange of ratification documents), the Bahamas, Bermuda, Guernsey, Isle of Man, and Jersey.

 Mutual Administrative Assistance in Tax Matters